Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-is a smooth submanifold of $\tilde L \times \tilde L$. \item For $(p,q) \in \tilde L \times_{X} \tilde L$ we have :
+is a smooth submanifold of $\tilde L \times \tilde L$. \item For \smash{$(p,q) \in \tilde L \times_{X} \tilde L$}, we have

-We remark that the left hand side is automatically contained in the right hand side.
-This condition means that the right hand side is contained in the left hand side.
+We remark that the left-hand side is automatically contained in the right-hand side.
+The condition is that the right-hand side is contained in the left-hand side.
+Hereafter, we put \smash{$ L(+) = \tilde L \times_{X} \tilde L$}. \end{enumerate} \item[(5)] We decompose $L(+)$ into the disjoint union of finitely many connected components as